Skip to navigation menu Skip to content

 Genetic tests may help tell if your child has Stickler syndrome or another disorder that causes similar problems.
 There are several types of Stickler syndrome, with different genetic causes.
 Tests are available for most types.

 Our Craniofacial Genetics Clinic helps identify conditions caused by changes in genes.
-Our geneticists and genetic counselors help you understand the pros and cons of genetic testing.
-They explain test results and your chance of having a child with Stickler syndrome in a future pregnancy.
+Our and can help you understand the pros and cons of genetic testing.
+They can explain test results and your chance of having a child with Stickler syndrome in a future pregnancy.

-A genetic counselor also will give you information about your child’s condition.
+Our genetic counselor will give you information about your child’s condition.
 Counseling can help you make informed decisions about family planning and your child’s treatment.

 Our genetic counselors also advise people with genetic syndromes about their chance of having a child with the condition.
-A person with Stickler syndrome has a 50% chance in each pregnancy of passing the abnormal gene on to their child.
+For some genetic causes, a person with Stickler syndrome has a 50% chance in each pregnancy of passing the abnormal gene on to their child.
+For other genetic causes, the chance is much lower.

 • Treating symptoms of Robin sequence

-Children with Stickler syndrome often have a combination of features that can cause problems with breathing and feeding.
+Children with Stickler syndrome often have a mix of features that can cause problems with breathing and feeding.
 This pattern of features is called Robin sequence.
 It includes:

 • A small lower jaw (micrognathia)